amr-abdelhamid/refbook/manuscript/main.md

 ![Examples of *unreachable code*.
 In the first method, code returns before the rest of the code runs.
 The second is a private method which nobody calls in this class ](images/deadcode/eclipse_unreachablecodeerror.png)

-These are also called *Unreachable Code* and there is other long list of programming errors which may result into unreachable code, like:
+These are also called *Unreachable Code* and it is only one type of dead code.
+There are many other programming errors which may result into unreachable code, like:

 * Exception handling code for exceptions which can never be thrown
 * Unused parameters or local variables